MicrosoftDocs/customer-insights/ci-docs/data/consent-management.md

 Once the segment is created, you can use one of the many [export options](export-manage.md) to use the segment in other applications.

-## Ensure updated consent status

-It's important to keep the consent status for your customers updated.
-The scheduled refresh always imports the latest state of your data sources.
-This information is then processed through data unification and results in updated customer profiles.
-These updated profiles are then used to refresh segments to make sure you work with the most up-to-date information.

-In other words, make sure the source data that gets imported always has the latest information.

-For more information, see [Refresh segments manually or schedule segments](segments-schedule.md).

 [!INCLUDE [footer-include](includes/footer-banner.md)]